oscar-system/GAP_pkg/GAP_pkg_rds/README.md

 # GAP_pkg_rds

-This is generated wrapper package for the GAP package RDS 1.8.
+This is a generated Julia wrapper package for the GAP package RDS 1.8.

 ## Issues